 Eric Kallman is currently at Goodby Silverstein & Partners, having previously worked at Barton F. Graf 9000, Wieden+Kennedy and TBWAChiatDay.
-Unbelievably, he has won two Black Pencils and nine Yellow Pencils at the D&AD Professional Awards.
+Unbelievably, he has won two Black Pencils and nine Yellow Pencils at the D&AD Awards.
 He also acted as Foreman of our Intergeated & Innovative Media Jury and has hosted a copywriting masterclass at D&AD Festival.

 In the interview below, Kallman reveals what really happened behind-the-scenes on the shoots for some of his infamous commercials.